A Lipschitz spaces view of infinitely wide shallow neural networks: Introduction

-The finite moment requirement suggests that the weight function introduced in \cite{bartolucci2023understanding} should be regarded as an attribute of the parameterizing measure, rather than a way to artificially impose to the activation function a decay that it does not have.
+The finite moment requirement suggests that the weight function introduced in \cite{bartolucci2023understanding} should be regarded as an attribute of the parameterizing measure, rather than a way to artificially impose on the activation function a decay that it does not have.
 With this insight, we further revise the neuron-measure duality, interpreting the integral as a pairing between the space of weighted measures and its predual, the space of continuous functions with controlled growth.
 On the one hand, this view extends the RKBS construction of neural networks beyond Lipschitz activations (such as rectified power units).
 On the other hand, it jointly generalizes the Kantorovich-Rubinstein and Riesz-Markov neural network spaces.
 Indeed, the Kantorovich-Rubinstein case can be recovered taking polynomial weights, while the Riesz-Markov duality is obtained appending the measure weight to the activation.
 This clarifies that weights are not merely technical conditions, but crucial ingredients for defining the bias structure of neural networks and tuning the desired order of regularization, with the Kantorovich-Rubinstein framework providing a canonical family of weights in terms of moments.
-Related work on these aspects includes \cite{DevNowParSie25} investigating weights on bounded parameter spaces, and \cite{HerSpeSchBru24} considering embeddings between the Barron spaces arising from different activation functions.
+We also mention related work on weighted Barron spaces on bounded domains~\cite{DevNowParSie25} and on embeddings of Barron spaces arising from different activation functions~\cite{HerSpeSchBru24}.